Are life insurers chasing digital transformation or iterating with purpose?

 “There's always going to be another thing.
 There's a team that's dedicated to making underwriting better or claims better or making the application process for customers better.
 So, you don't need to dump all of the requirements on those teams on day one.
 Give them the minimum required necessary, watch them build, and then it's like, oh, the team is gonna be interested in saying, ‘Well, we learned that customers freeze up on this particular question for whatever reason.
 So, let's find a way to either ask that question differently or break it apart into two questions or solve that problem.’”

-‒Brian Poppe, Chief Data Officer, Mutual of Omaha
+‒Brian Poppe, SVP of Income and Wealth Planning, Mutual of Omaha

 Digital transformation is a process not an event.
 It’s not the project to implement a new self-service portal.
 It’s the larger ongoing initiative to transform into a data driven, automated and scalable life insurer.
 And when a company plans how they will address those larger digitalization goals, it leads to a new way of thinking about how teams are organized, how they work together and what they build.
 The development environment itself becomes an ecosystem in which resources come together and connect to achieve small goals that roll up into a transformation that will power sustained CX improvement and business growth for the next generation.